Skip to content

 Most standard showerheads release about 9 litres per minute, but older models can use up to 20 litres.

 By entering your specific flow rate into the ShowerStar App settings, your dashboard will show you exactly how much water, energy, and money you are saving.
-Switching to shorter showers is one of the most impactful ways to conserve resources , potentially saving families $300–$785 a year.
+Switching to shorter showers is one of the most impactful ways to conserve resources, potentially saving families $300 to $785 a year.

 Need more help?